Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 Mordin will lampshade this by speculating that asari have some neurochemical way of attracting other species, even overcoming salarian asexuality.

-Asteroid Thicket: Mostly averted, but played straight in two noticeable cases.
+Mostly averted, but played straight in two noticeable cases.
 The Citadel is surrounded by a thick cloud of dust which makes approaching it by any other means than by Relay tantamount to suicide.
-Because the cloud never dissipates, it is assumed that it is generated by the Keepers rendering waste products down to the molecular level and ejecting it into space.
+Because the cloud never dissipates, it is assumed that it is generated by the keepers rendering waste products down to the molecular level and ejecting it into space.
 Omega is surrounded by an asteroid field, but this is partially explained in that it was once an asteroid split apart by an impact millennia ago.
 Why it's still there is a complete mystery.

 Played straight a third time, with the accretion disc at the center of the galaxy, which protects the Collector base.